Hai-Lin/hai-lin.github.com/about.md

 title: About Me
 ---

 This is Hai, a programmer write code for a living and for fun.
 Now I work as a software engineer in big data platform team at <a href='http://www.hulu.com/'> Hulu</a>.
-Before that I was a software engineer at <a href='https://www.theladders.com/'> TheLadders.com</a>.
-I graduated from <a href='http://www.columbia.edu/' target='_blank'> Columbia University</a> with a master's degree in computer science in 2012.

 I deal with couple of terabyte of data on daily basis with Kafka, Spark, Hadoop and other big data tools.
 My habbit is programming leaguane and distrubuted system.